Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones for personal use are permitted.
-However, large professional cameras with detachable lenses, selfie sticks, and video cameras are usually prohibited.
-Live streaming is often discouraged.
-Always check the specific venue’s policy on the day of the event.
+Generally, small, non-professional cameras and mobile phones are allowed for personal use.
+Large professional cameras with detachable lenses are usually prohibited.
+Flash photography is often discouraged.

 Top Tips for The Prodigy at Wythenshawe Park